-Our patent-pending washbasin, which is based on a tubular shape, is designed to ensure infection prevention by eliminating splashing – even when a person’s hands are interrupting the water flow.
+Our patent-pending washbasin, which is based on a tubular shape, is designed to ensure infection prevention by eliminating splashing – even when a user’s hands are within the water flow.

-This means that waterborne bacteria such as Pseudomonas Aeruginosa cannot easily be splashed onto bedding, patients, sterile apparatus, clinical staff's clothing, drug preparation equipment, etc. The concealed tap outlet is positioned with an air gap, so that cleaners and users cannot touch it nor can cross contamination occur.
+This means that water-borne bacteria, such as Pseudomonas Aeruginosa cannot easily be splashed onto bedding, patients, sterile apparatus etc. The concealed tap outlet is positioned with an air gap, so that cleaners and users cannot touch it, nor can cross-contamination occur.

-The waste outlet and trap are wider than normal – allowing water to flow directly into the sewers uninterrupted and is fitted with an air-admittance device that eliminates the chance of trap contents coming back up into the basin.
+The waste outlet and trap are wider than current washbasins – allowing water to flow directly into the sewers uninterrupted and is fitted with an air-admittance device that eliminates the chance of trap contents coming back up into the basin.

 Angel Guard units use materials that are naturally anti-microbial.
-For example, the pipework for both the potable and wastewater is all made from either copper or stainless steel for units in Scotland.
-The Hygienic Mixing Valve (HMV) uses ceramic discs (given that ceramic is a naturally anti-microbial material) and not rubber or plastic to mix the water, which are materials often found in solenoid and Thermostatic Mixing Valves (TMVs).
+For example, the pipework for both the potable and wastewater are made from either copper or stainless steel for units in Scotland.
+The Hygienic Mixing Valve (HMV) uses ceramic discs (ceramic is naturally anti-microbial) and not rubber or plastic for mixing water, typically found in solenoid and Thermostatic Mixing Valves (TMVs).

-The front and sides of the unit are made from toughened glass, as is the unique washbasin, which makes cleaning very easy.
+The front and sides of the unit are made from toughened glass, as is the unique washbasin, making cleaning as easy as possible.
 The water outlet is also made from copper and does not contain any plastic parts, flow straighteners or aerators.
 It is hidden under a glass cover on top of the washbasin, which is very easy to clean.

-Angel Guard is setting a new standard in hygienic production, installation, and maintenance of sanitary devices for healthcare use.
-All Angel Guard units are made in a clean and sterile environment at our Angel 1 Headquarters.
-Our units are never water tested but instead are tested using dry nitrogen gas, as is compliant with HTM 04-01 guidelines.
-As all units are made to order, just one day prior to shipment, there is no possibility of contamination that typically occurs when products are left in warehouses for extended periods of time.
+Angel Guard is setting a new standard in hygienic production, installation and maintenance of sanitary devices for healthcare use.
+All our units are constructed in a clean and sterile environment at our production headquarters in East Kilbride.
+Our units are never water tested, instead opting to use dry nitrogen gas, as is compliant with HTM 04-01 guidelines.
+As all units are made to order, just one day prior to shipment, there is no possibility of contamination that typically occurs when products remain in warehouses for extended periods of time.